luojinghui/nx-project/packages/rtc-sdk/README.md

-# test-sdk
+# rtc-sdk

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build test-sdk` to build the library.
+Run `nx run rtc-sdk:build` to build the library.